 This month’s customer spotlight features Richard Bell, developer of Select!
 Select uses forms that showcase many of Cognito Forms’ advanced features.
-For example, the main bidding sheet (which you can check out in this video) takes advantage of the ability to prefill forms and is dynamically updated through a connection to Microsoft Flow and MS SQL Server.
+For example, the main bidding sheet (which you can check out in this video) takes advantage of the ability to prefill forms and is dynamically updated through a connection to Microsoft Power Automate (formerly Microsoft Flow) and MS SQL Server.

 1. Tell us a little bit about your business!

 Richard: The mission of Productive Procurement is to help corporate procurement teams efficiently deliver growth to their organizations.
 The company was established in 2010.
-Since 2016, the focus has been on solutions using process automation technologies, UiPath and Microsoft Flow.
+Since 2016, the focus has been on solutions using process automation technologies, UiPath and Microsoft Power Automate.

 An example of a solution developed by Productive Procurement is the Select application.
 Select automates the distribution of requests for proposal to vendors.
 Select also collects vendor responses, qualifies them, and takes care of vendor feedback.
 At the end of the negotiation, Select reports the results in a comprehensive, standard format.
 More information about Select can be found here.